MTP® vs MPO Cable: What Are the Differences?

 Future Trends of MTP® Cables

-With the 20-plus-year history of endless improvements and the next generation of advancements soon to come, the MTP® connectors allowed multi-fiber connectors to provide even more consistent, reliable performance.
-As an optimal solution designed for the trend of a high-speed, high-density, and well-organized cabling, the MTP® connector scales to new parallel applications such as 400G Ethernet capable of running across 32, 16, and 8 fibers.
+With over 20 years of continuous improvement and the promise of forthcoming advancements, the MTP® connectors allowed multi-fiber connectors to provide more consistent, reliable performance.
+As an optimal solution designed for the trend of high-speed, high-density, and well-organized cabling, the MTP® connector scales to new parallel applications such as 400G Ethernet capable of running across 32, 16, and 8 fibers.
 With robust engineering, MTP® connectors have also been widely adopted in a wide range of operating environments, including those with high humidity, extreme heat and cold, and fluctuating temperatures.

 MTP® and MPO Cable FAQs